crimx/ext-saladict/CONTRIBUTING.md

 This project follows [conventional](https://conventionalcommits.org/) commit style.

-You can run `yarn commit` and follow the instructions.
-Or use [vscode-commitizen](https://github.com/KnisterPeter/vscode-commitizen) extension in VSCode.
+You can run `yarn commit` and follow the instructions, or use [vscode-commitizen](https://github.com/KnisterPeter/vscode-commitizen) extension in VSCode.